Swimming Vacation – Loreto National Marine Park

 – Lightweight and light-colored clothing for outdoor environments.

-We provide shared water bottles while swimming, silicone swim caps, and safety tow floats for better visibility!
+We provide silicone swim caps and limited safety tow floats for better visibility!
 If your swimming depends on other items (wetsuit, rash vest, fins, designed swim cap), please bring them with you.
-If you prefer to have your own drinking water bottle for walks and time on the boat, please bring it with you.
+Please also bring your own drinking water bottle (marked with your name) for swims, walks, and time on the boat.
 It is very important to drink enough water and other fluids throughout the whole trip.
+Use bottled water in Mexico including at the hotel.
+There is a small shop right at the corner.
+Our boats have large flasks to refill your drinking bottles while out at sea.

 Your safety is of utmost importance to us.
-In the event of adverse weather conditions (wind, storms, thunder) at any of our swimming locations, we may need to adapt our itinerary for safety reasons.
-Our team always includes local guides who know the safest and most picturesque places to swim, so rest assured you won’t be missing out!
+In the event of adverse weather conditions (wind, storms, thunder) at any of our swimming locations on any day, we may need to adapt our itinerary for safety reasons.
+Our team always includes local guides who know the safest and most beautiful places to swim, so rest assured you won’t be missing out!

 Start Point: Hotel Sante Fe, Loreto, Mexico